Community Engaged Scholars

 Dual Major in Geography and Spanish

-As part of his Spanish 439 class (Community Outreach: Language in Action), Andrew joined our programming team where he completed his service learning requirement.
-Throughout his time with us, Andrew supported the “Memoria en Comunidad” workshop, a community program designed to promote wellness through games and activities for seniors to enhance their capacities for attention, memory, language and coordination.
-Reflecting on his experience, Andrew shares, “La Casita has helped me to engage with my community in a meaningful way, I have been able to learn about different people and different cultures that all call Syracuse home, just like myself.”
+As part of his Spanish 439 class (Community Outreach: Language in Action), Andrew joined our programming team, where he completed his service-learning requirement.
+During his time with us, Andrew supported the “Memoria en Comunidad” workshop, a community program designed to promote wellness through games and activities for seniors to enhance their capacities for attention, memory, language, and coordination.
+Reflecting on his experience, Andrew shared, “La Casita helped me to engage with my community in a meaningful way.
+I was able to learn about different people and different cultures that all call Syracuse home, just like myself.”

 Emily Gutiérrez ’27